datacamp-content/courses-introduction-to-shell/chapter3.md

 A quick check confirms that this is lines 3-5 of our original file, because it is the last 3 lines of the first 5.

-This trick can be used to combine any series of commands, but has two drawbacks:

-1. It leaves a lot of intermediate files lying around (like `top.csv`).
-2. The commands to produce your final result are scattered across several lines of history.

-The next exercise in this chapter will show you a more elegant way to do this.

 *** =instructions

 Use two commands to select the second-to-last line from `seasonal/winter.csv`.